usnistgov/cdcs-docker/README.md

     - set the `SETTINGS` variable to `settings`.

 The [`DJANGO_SETTINGS_MODULE`](https://docs.djangoproject.com/en/4.2/topics/settings/#envvar-DJANGO_SETTINGS_MODULE)
 environment variable can be set to select which settings to use.
-By default the `docker-compose` file sets it using the values of `PROJECT_NAME` and `SETTINGS` variables.
+By default, the `docker-compose` file sets it using the values of `PROJECT_NAME` and `SETTINGS` variables.

 For more information about production deployment of a Django project,